KJCastillo/AA-KC-MD-Final-Project-Online-Store/README.md

-An E-Commerce websiet that uses an API to gather product information and sell to the public.
+An E-Commerce website that uses an API to gather product information and sell to the public.
 Frontend was built on a React.js framework using HTML, CSS, and JavaScript.
 Backend was build on a Flask framework using Python and SQLAlchemy.